joomla/user-interface-text/joomla_name_usage.md

 --------------

 #### HTML Codes
-For consistent display across fonts, use the html codes for copyrght and trademark symbols.
+For consistent display across fonts, use the html codes for copyright and trademark symbols or indicia.
 For proper display, wrapping with a superscript `<sup>` tag is necessary for positioning the &reg; indicia.
 It is not needed for the &copy; or &trade; indicia.

 * &reg; - for a registered trademark indicia use `<sup>&reg;</sup>`
 * &trade; - for a trademark indicia use `&trade;`